 Formed over a decade ago, the GDA is playing a significant in developments pertaining to the CPEC.
 A lot is happening in the real estate sector of Gwadar as its expansion is underway and the value of properties in this city is likely to go further up in the coming years.

 Many new commercial and residential projects are being constructed in the city of Gwadar these days in order to let its future residents enjoy an adequately facilitated lifestyle.
-The development in Gwadar hold great significance in terms of Pak-China relations.
+The development in Gwadar holds great significance in terms of Pak-China relations.

 With Progressing Pak-China Relations, Everything seems to be right on track!